shubhanshu02/GSoC-2021-logs/logs.md

   4. Got to know about using session config to let TensorFlow allocate less memory.
 So, the issue was fixed.

 - **30/06/2021:** Refactor common code from Native backend and TensorFlow backend async patches to DNN Common.

+- **01/07/2021:** Refactor the get async result function for use across all three backends.